Fish (Sardines, Anchovies, Oily Fish)

 Flavor Profile

 Ranges from the delicate sweetness of white fish to the rich, briny intensity of sardines and anchovies.
 Oily fish have a pronounced umami depth with oceanic aromas.
-Texture is typically flaky and tender, becoming meaty in larger species like tuna.
+Texture is typically flaky and tender.
 Anchovies dissolve into sauces as a potent umami base.
 Sardines hold their structure when grilled.

 The Science